 We impose an additional technical restriction with respect to the \emph{lineage} of a \TextBefore{} profile, which is defined to be the set of all \TextAfter{} profiles associated with a distinct \TextBefore{} profile and that \TextBefore{} profile itself.
 We require that all profiles in the lineage of a \TextBefore{} profile must be separated in time by at least 72 hours, sparsifying the lineage.
 To our knowledge, \cite{cheng_global_2015} imposes no such constraint.
-The choice of this separation is for a particular reason: we know that pairs of profiles close in time tend to be highly correlated, but our Gaussian process model \citep{kuusela_locally_2018} for estimating the between-pair correlations (a prerequisite for properly handling them in the final thin plate spline fit) may not provide reliable estimates in the rare cases where profiles occur more frequently than three days apart.
+The choice of this separation is for a particular reason: we know that pairs of profiles close in time tend to be highly correlated, but our Gaussian process model \citep{kuusela_locally_2018} for estimating the correlations between pairs of profiles that are close in space and time (a prerequisite for properly handling them in the final thin-plate spline fit) may not provide reliable estimates in the rare cases where profiles occur more frequently than three days apart.
 Following a filter on minimum time separation within each lineage, we retain 16025 profile pairs across all five ocean regions: {2757} in the North Atlantic, {2897} in the East Pacific, {778} in the Indian Ocean, {2185} in the Southern Hemisphere, and {7409} in the West Pacific.